Identifying and preventing FMLA abuse

 • Taking time off following the birth of a child or for family bonding and care within the child’s first year of life.
 Employees may also take time off within the first year of placement when fostering or adopting a child.

 • Dealing with a serious health condition that makes the employee unable to perform the essential functions of their job.
-Employees may take time off to receive medical treatment or when they are incapacitated and unable to perform one or more essential job functions due to their condition.
+Employees may take time off to receive medical treatment or when incapacitated and unable to perform one or more important job functions due to their condition.

 • Caring for a spouse, child, parent, or other eligible family member with a serious health condition.

-• Military caregiver leave and other qualifying exigencies related to a spouse or immediate family member on active duty.
+• Military caregiver leave and other qualifying difficulties related to a spouse or immediate family member on active duty.

 What constitutes FMLA abuse?

 FMLA abuse occurs when an employee improperly uses their FMLA leave.
-This generally occurs when an employee uses FMLA leave when it is not needed in connection with the serious health condition or family member caregiving responsibilities listed on their medical certification form.
+An employee uses FMLA leave when it is not needed.
+This happens in connection with the severe health condition or family member caregiving responsibilities listed on their medical certification form.

-This can be done by employees who do have a legitimate FMLA case, but who take advantage of the flexibility provided to take a vacation or long weekend without a valid FMLA-related need.
-FMLA fraud may also occur if an employee falsifies documents related to their FMLA request or otherwise misrepresents their condition or need for time off.
+Employees can do this with a legitimate FMLA case.
+They may take advantage of the flexibility provided to take a vacation or long weekend without a valid FMLA-related need.
+Employees may commit FMLA fraud if they falsify documents related to their FMLA request.
+Employees may also misrepresent their condition or need for time off.

 FMLA abuse is a contentious legal issue that has led to many lawsuits.
 For this reason, employers should be very thorough in documenting and investigating suspected abuse or fraud before terminating an employee or taking other adverse actions.
 Employers need to be able to prove that they had an honest belief that abuse was occurring in case they are challenged for wrongful termination or other claims in court.